|Rewards Rating:||4.3 / 5|

 Unfortunately, eligible reward night rooms in the 5,000 to 10,000-point range are limited.
 To stretch your points, we recommend using rewards for stays at properties in the 20,000-point range.
 You can find out exactly how much your desired stay will cost by searching on Hilton’s website.

-With the Ascend card, you’ll be granted automatic gold status within Hilton Honors.
+With the Surpass card, you’ll be granted automatic gold status within Hilton Honors.
 The benefit comes with several perks that can make your next stay much more relaxed.
 Here are a few of the most valuable perks that come with gold status:

 - Free Wi-Fi – Though it might not seem like the most valuable benefit, saving a few dollar on Wi-Fi each night can add to your overall savings.